Annunciation House: The Shooting of Juan Patricio Peraza

 On February 22, 2003, a 19 year-old undocumented person from Mexico who was staying at Annunciation House, Juan Patricio Peraza, was shot and killed near to the shelter by a Border Patrol agent.
-At 9:00AM, Juan Patricio Peraza was disposing of trash outside of the shelter when he was stopped and questioned by two uniformed Border Patrol agents.
+At 9:00 am, Juan Patricio Peraza was disposing of trash outside of the shelter when he was stopped and questioned by two uniformed Border Patrol agents.
 Juan Patricio then fled when a volunteer came outside to ask what was happening.
 A Border Patrol agent caught Juan Patricio and hit his head with a baton.
 Juan Patricio continued to flee and found a steel pipe which he raised above his head.
 The agent who was present did not shoot but called for backup.
 Four other agents then arrived and surrounded Juan Patricio.
 A sixth agent, Vernon Billings, then arrived and after 45 seconds he fired two shots at Juan Patricio.

 During the 2008 civil trial which followed the shooting, Harold Brown, a lawyer representing the Border Patrol agents, "argued that every agent at the scene that day would have been justified in shooting Peraza.
 That they didn't, he told the judge, doesn't make Billings' decision wrong."
-By comparison, a lawyer for Juan Patricio Peraza’s family argued that: "The evidence is overwhelming that what happened in this case is Agent Billings turned a foot chase into a shooting."
+By comparison, a lawyer for Juan Patricio Peraza's family argued that: "The evidence is overwhelming that what happened in this case is Agent Billings turned a foot chase into a shooting."
 The incident drew widespread condemnation from civil and religious community leaders, and is frequently cited as an example of the militarization of the US-Mexico border region and the disproportionate use of violence by law enforcement personnel against migrant communities.

 Recent developments

-As a result of its front-line involvement in providing shelter and resources to migrants and homeless people in El Paso, the organisation has received national attention from migrant rights groups who have encouraged donations to the organisation, both financially and in the form of voluntary labour.
+As a result of its front-line involvement in providing shelter and resources to migrants and homeless people in El Paso, the organization has received national attention from migrant rights groups who have encouraged donations to the organization, both financially and in the form of voluntary labor.

+In early February 2024, Texas State Attorney General, Ken Paxton, demanded that Annunciation House turn over "extensive documentation about the immigrant clients" the organization serves.
+The Attorney General's office required the documents within one day of the request.
+Paxton also accused Annunciation House of "smuggling people across the southern border and operating a stash house."
+Ruben Garcia responded to Paxton, saying, "If the work that Annunciation House conducts is illegal – so too is the work of our local hospitals, schools, and food banks."
+Paxton's office also threatened to revoke the nonprofit status of Annunciation House.
+Leaders in El Paso, including Mayor Oscar Leeser, have denounced the lawsuit and voiced support for Annunciation House.
+Garcia said that he believes that the lawsuit may be the first in a line of legal actions meant to shut down shelters for migrants seeking asylum.